fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 The user is redirected to the login page.
 An email verification link is sent to the user's email address.

+### Login account Completed

+Scenario 2: Successfully login in to account
+Steps:
+Navigate to the login page.
+Enter the required information such as email, and password.
+Click the "login" button.
+Expected Result:

 ### View account details (Completed)

 Scenario 1: Successfully view account details